GreenDelta/olca-h2/README.md

 # olca-h2
 `olca-h2` provides an implementation of the openLCA `IDatabase` interface using an in-memory instance of an [H2](http://www.h2database.com) database.
+In import into `olca-h2` is ~twice as fast compared to an import into a file based Derby database in openLCA (on a modern SSD drive).

 ## Usage
 Install the [openLCA core modules](https://github.com/GreenDelta/olca-modules)